 A trip to Dairy Queen when I was a kid was a special treat (truthfully it still is).
 We would go a few times every summer, but it wasn’t a constant thing.
 While there is something special about having a Dairy Queen Blizzard we never felt like we were missing out because most weeks we still got to have Blizzards.
 We just got to have them at home.
-Years back, when Pinterest wasn’t a thought and the interment wasn’t over flowing with copycat recipes, my mom was recreating Blizzards for us at home.
+Years back, when Pinterest wasn’t a thought and the internet wasn’t over flowing with copycat recipes, my mom was recreating Blizzards for us at home.
 They have always been one of my favorite summer treats, but honestly they aren’t hard to make.
 They are really yummy though, so I thought I’d share with all of you my mother’s Dairy Queen Blizzard Copycat Recipe.

 How to Make a Dairy Queen Blizzard at Home